k1000/contenta/README.md

 Contenta
 ========
 Tired of bloated CMS.
-Simple, extendible CMS writen on the top of Django.
+Simple, powerfull, extendible CMS writen on the top of Django.

 Tested with django 1.4.3